sculptor-devops/docs/source/docs/commands/domains.md

 ```

 ## Delete {#delete}
-This operation will remove the domain from web server hosts and delete the root folder of the domain, database and user will remain intact.
+This operation will remove the domain from web server hosts and delete the root folder of the domain, database and user won't be affected.
 ```shell
 $ domain:delete example.com
 Running domain delete example.com: ✔